I’ve spent months researching and updating this guide in my quest to find the best camera strap available in 2022.

 Available in royal blue, black, steel grey and forest green.

 At first glance, Tarion seems to be a producer of camera straps Amazon has decided to sell exclusively.
-However, on closer inspection, Tarion is actually just a little-known manufacturer of low cost, high quality photography accessories that has managed to fly under the radar in 2018.
+However, on closer inspection, Tarion is actually just a little-known manufacturer of low cost, high-quality photography accessories that has managed to fly under the radar.

 On the inside of the strap is a non-slip surface which allows you to have your DSLR or mirrorless camera slung over one shoulder without any worry.